Winael/Notes/md/Ubuntu/x-marks-the-spot.md

 <div id="LXD-is-the-pure-container-hypervisor">
   <img src="http://assets.ubuntu.com/sites/ubuntu/1533/u/img/homepage/lxd_takeover.png" alt="LXD is the lightervisor, a pure-container virtualisation system, the world's fastest hypervisor." style="float:right" />
-  LXD is the pure container hypervisonr
+  LXD is the pure container hypervisor
 </div>

-![LXD is the lightervisor, a pure-container virtualisation system, the world's fastest hypervisor.][1]

 **LXD is the world’s fastest hypervisor, led by Canonical, a pure-container way to run Linux guests on Linux hosts.** If you haven’t yet played with LXD (a.k.a LXC 2.0-b1) it will blow you away.
 It will certainly transform your expectations of virtualisation, from slow-and-hard to amazingly light and fast.
 Imagine getting a full machine running any Linux you like, as a container on your laptop, in less than a second.
 For me, personally, it has become a fun way to clean up my build processes, spinning up a container on demand to make sure I always build in a fresh filesystem.